 Hybrid cloud computing places complex demands on IT personnel.
 So, it is not surprising that finding the right people with the skills needed to deploy and manage a hybrid cloud is often cited as one of the most common challenges of implementing an effective hybrid cloud strategy.
 Vendors need people with an in-depth knowledge of cloud-enabled technologies to make sure they can fully optimise their underlying IT infrastructures.

-Unique challenges and approach
+Unique challenges and a long-term approach

 But a one-size fits all approach won’t work.
-Most firms require solutions that address a variety of business challenges unique to their own industries, organisations and infrastructures, that can best suit their changing needs over time.
+ISVs require solutions that address a variety of business challenges unique to their own industries, organisations and infrastructures, that can best suit their changing needs over time.
 It is important that the hybrid cloud strategy satisfies current requirements but also accounts for how things might evolve in the future.
 Whether that’s a month from now or a number of years from now, it’s important they plan for a hybrid cloud solution that will support their business in the long term.